SecurityFuse/CCSP-Practice-Exam/README.md

 CISSP from (ISC)2 can be used solely to fulfill the entire experience requirement for the CCSP.

-Exam The candidate must register for and pass the CCSP certification exam.
+Exam The candidate must register for and pass the C**CSP certification** exam.
 Information about registration and the fees required can be found on the CCSP website listed earlier.
 The exam is four hours in duration, with 125 questions.
 A candidate must successfully pass the exam with a scaled score of 700 out of 1000 points.

 Endorsement Upon meeting the experience requirements and successfully passing the exam, a candidate must have their application endorsed by a current (ISC)2 certification holder.
 This endorsement must be done by someone who knows the candidate and can attest to the validity of their experience and professional credentials.

-Maintenance After being awarded the CCSP, a certification holder must complete specific continuing professional education (CPE) requirements and pay annual maintenance fees (AMFs).
+Maintenance After being awarded the b, a certification holder must complete specific continuing professional education (CPE) requirements and pay annual maintenance fees (AMFs).
 Refer to the official (ISC)2 site for current information about both requirements.